apache/geode-examples/loader/README.md

 limitations under the License.
 -->

-# Geode replicated region example
+# Geode cache loader example

-This is a simple example that demonstrates putting values into a replicated region, checking the size, and retrieving the values.
+This is a simple example that demonstrates loading values using a `CacheLoader`.
+Invoking `Region.get()` causes the `CacheLoader` to produce a value that is stored in the region.
+This approach is commonly used to fetch data from other systems like a database.

 This example assumes you have installed Java and Geode.

 ## Steps

-1. From the `geode-examples/replicated` directory, build the example and run unit tests
+1. From the `geode-examples/loader` directory, build the example and run unit tests

         $ ../gradlew build